Trilldog13/Trilldog13/README.md

 - I ask questions instead of guessing
 - I will support you in your job search
 - I will provide real life interview templates
-- I qill provide you the best in class recruitment experience
+- I will provide you the best in class recruitment experience

 ### Why I’m on GitHub
 This profile is part of my effort to better understand the tools and workflows engineers use every day, and to be a more credible, informed recruitment partner as a result.